learn-co-students/js-beatles-loops-lab-js-apply-000/README.md

 * Implement a do-while loop inside the function that adds `"I love the Beatles!"` to the empty array.
 * The loop should then increment the number passed in as a parameter.
 The condition of the loop should check to see that the parameter number is less than `15`.
+It should contain a number of strings that represents the difference between the input number and `15`.
 * Return the array with the strings `"I love the Beatles!"`.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-beatles-loops-lab' title='Beatles Loops'>Beatles Loops</a> on Learn.co and start learning to code for free.</p>